bwhmather/bedit/docs/gedit-development-getting-started.md

 contributing to GNOME in general.

-To know how to contribute to gedit specifically, read the `README.md` and `CONTRIBUTING` files present in the Git repository.
+To know how to contribute to gedit specifically, read the `README.md` and `CONTRIBUTING.md` files present in the Git repository (and then you'll see that the `CONTRIBUTING.md` file refers to this file, but please don't end up in an infinite reading loop).

 To find something interesting to do, […].
 TODO: provide list of easy tasks in gedit itself.